timescale/pgai/docs/python-integration.md

-# SQLAlchemy Integration with pgAI Vectorizer
+# SQLAlchemy Integration with pgai Vectorizer

-The `VectorizerField` is a SQLAlchemy helper type that integrates pgAI's vectorization capabilities directly into your SQLAlchemy models.
+The `Vectorizer` is a SQLAlchemy helper type that integrates pgai's vectorization capabilities directly into your SQLAlchemy models.
 This allows you to easily query vector embeddings created by pgai using familiar SQLAlchemy patterns.

 ## Installation

-To use the SQLAlchemy integration, install pgAI with the SQLAlchemy extras:
+To use the SQLAlchemy integration, install pgai with the SQLAlchemy extras:

 ```bash
 pip install "pgai[sqlalchemy]"